 Tea is one of the most ancient beverages on the planet, and it's made by soaking dried leaves in water.
 Many people choose to drink tea instead of coffee because certain blends are refreshing without the same level of caffeine.
 From matcha tea made for Japanese tea ceremonies to old-fashioned sweet tea you'd find in the South, tea is complex and offers a huge variety of flavors.

-These teas are the most common types of tea consumed globally.
-There are many varieties of each kind, and it's common for other flavors to be blended with these varieties.
+Some of the most common tea varieties include black tea, green tea, white tea, oolong tea, herbal tea, and rooibos tea.
+Most tea types are all derived from the Camellia sinensis species of plant, whereas some do not actually come from tea leaves at all!
+There are many varieties of each tea type, and it's common for other flavors to be blended with these varieties.

 About fermentation and oxidation: Some types of teas are fermented and oxidized, while others are not.
 To ferment tea, leaves need to wither or be bruised by hand.
 This process allows enzymes on the leaves to interact with the air, oxidize, and change the chemical compound and color of the leaves.
 The tea flavor can change greatly depending on temperature, humidity, and other air conditions.
 Heat treatments, like pan-firing or steaming, will stop the oxidation process.